European robin: Distribution and habitat

-The robin occurs in Eurasia east to Western Siberia, south to Algeria and on the Atlantic islands as far west as the Central Group of the Azores and Madeira.
+The robin is found in Eurasia, from Western Siberia in the east to Algeria in the south, and on Atlantic islands as far west as the Central Group of the Azores and Madeira.
 It is a vagrant in Iceland.
-In the southeast, it reaches Iran and the Caucasus range.
-Irish and British robins are largely resident but a small minority, usually female, migrate to southern Europe during winter, a few as far as Spain.
+In the southeast, its range extends to Iran and the Caucasus mountain range.
+Irish and British robins are largely resident but a small minority, usually females, migrate to southern Europe during the winter, with some going as far as Spain.
 Scandinavian and Russian robins migrate to Britain and western Europe to escape the harsher winters.
-These migrants can be recognised by the greyer tone of the upper parts of their bodies and duller orange breast.
-The continental European robins that migrate during winter prefer spruce woods in northern Europe, contrasting with its preference for parks and gardens in Great Britain.
+These migrants can be recognised by the greyish tone of the upper parts of their bodies and duller orange breast.
+Continental European robins that migrate during winter prefer spruce woods in northern Europe, in contrast to their preference for parks and gardens in Great Britain.

 In southern Iberia, habitat segregation of resident and migrant robins occurs, with resident robins remaining in the same woodlands where they bred.

-Attempts to introduce the European robin into Australia and New Zealand in the latter part of the 19th century were unsuccessful.
-Birds were released around Melbourne, Auckland, Christchurch, Wellington and Dunedin by various local acclimatisation societies, with none becoming established.
-There was a similar outcome in North America, as birds failed to become established after being released in Long Island, New York in 1852, Oregon in 1889–1892, and the Saanich Peninsula in British Columbia in 1908–1910.
+Attempts to introduce the European robin into Australia and New Zealand in the late part of the 19th century were unsuccessful.
+Birds were released in the areas around Melbourne, Auckland, Christchurch, Wellington and Dunedin by various local acclimatisation societies, but none of them became established.
+A similar outcome occurred in North America when birds failed to become established after being released in Long Island, New York in 1852, Oregon in 1889–1892, and the Saanich Peninsula in British Columbia in 1908–1910.